arthurbernierjr/IPFS/README.md

 IPLD (InterPlanetary Linked Data) is a data model and set of protocols for linking and sharing data across distributed systems.
 It is based on the Merkle DAG data structure and is used to create a unified data structure for distributed systems.
 IPLD is used in conjunction with IPFS to enable data to be linked and shared across multiple systems, allowing for more efficient data storage and retrieval.

 # Name

+***Decentralized web technology lets users access data without relying on central authorities.
+Content addressing, which uses cryptographic hashing to give data a unique and secure identifier, makes it easy to trust data shared on the decentralized web and to rely on peers for content.
+Hashes act as links, not just names, freeing users from reliance on domain location.
+This is essential for creating a secure, trustworthy web.***

 - use a content id (cid) to refer to the pieces of data
 - use paths to describe extra meta data about the cid or data we are addressing
 - Use ipns for creating mutable names